 To do that, you can either use your translations list – filter by URL and then the type of translation quality – so in this case ‘automatic’.

 Click in the box and make your change instantly.
 This will be automatically updated on the front of your website.

-Or, for many Weglot users – their preferred way to make manual edits is to use the visual editor.
+Or, for many Weglot users – their preferred way is to make manual edits via the visual editor.
 This takes you to a live preview of your website so you can see exactly where the translation is in the context of your site.